Holiday Home Buying: How to Land an Incredible Deal

 The holidays are a time to slow down and relax with loved ones.
 While many folks take a vacation in November or December, others choose to spend their days off at home.
 Either way, the season gives us an opportunity to savor the little things before we look ahead to a new year.

-Let’s say that buying a home is at the top of your to-do list in 2022.
-But with mortgage rates near historic lows, it might be worth starting the process now.
+If buying a home is at the top of your to-do list, with mortgage rates near historic lows, it might be worth starting the process now.

 Reasons to buy a home during the holiday season

 It’s been anything but typical since the start of the COVID19 pandemic, and that includes what’s happened with the housing market.
 The combination of ultra-low rates and low inventory led to countless bidding wars across the country.
 This trend was apparent in both starter homes (such as condos and townhomes) and more expensive single-family homes.

 That being said, these last few weeks of the year favor buyers.
 As we mentioned above, most people are focused on other things.
 They’re shopping for gifts, decorating their homes, and attending virtual holiday parties.